Voice Teacher Ulloa and Student Grisez Honored at Convocation

 SFCM Announces New Program in Technology and Applied Composition

 SFCM is preparing to offer composers professional training in the production studio as well as the concert hall to ready them for careers in the burgeoning fields of sound design and film and video game scoring.
 A new Technology and Applied Composition (TAC) program, now accepting undergraduate applications for 2015, will draw on the expertise of SFCM's academic faculty as well as industry professionals from leading Bay Area media companies including Electronic Arts and Skywalker Sound.
-Composers will have access to newly-outfitted production studios with state-of-the-art equipment sponsored by Meyer Sound, sE Electronics and AMS Neve.
+Composers will have access to newly-outfitted production studios with state-of-the-art equipment sponsored by Meyer Sound, sE Electronics and Rupert Neve Designs.
 Read more.

 Registration Open for November Game Scoring Conference

 On November 1 and 2, SFCM and the American Composers Forum (ACF) present Game On!
 An Insider's Guide to Video Game Scoring, two days of workshops and discussions led by industry experts including video game composers Lennie Moore and Sean McMahon.
 Events include a live performance of game and film scores by composers including SFCM composition chair David Conte.
 Register online by October 24.
 SFCM alumni, ACF members and non-SFCM students receive a discount.
 Current SFCM students must register but can attend for free.

 Acclaimed Journalists to Headline the 2014 Rubin Institute for Music Criticism at SFCM